FrenchyHer/FrenchyHer/README.md

 - 👋 Hi, I’m @FrenchyHer
-- 👀 I’m interested in Cloud Security and Blockchain
+- 👀 I’m interested in Cloud and Blockchain
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Devops
-- 💞️ I’m looking to collaborate on Blockchain development Projects (Ethereum) and Cloud related Ptojects
+- 💞️ I’m looking to collaborate on Blockchain development Projects (Ethereum) and Cloud related Projects
 - 📫 How to reach me Here

 <!---